xqjlu/xqjlu.github.io/_pages/research.md

 **Kohn-Sham DFT**

 We presented a Kohn-Sham DFT based calculation package (ARES), utilizing real-space finite-difference method, advanced Chebyshev subspace filtering iteration solver, versatile non-periodic/periodic boundary conditions, and highly parallelizable features making the simulation of large-scale systems possible.
+* ARES Development.
+See Ref.[ARES](https://doi.org/10.1088/1361-648X/ab2a63)
+  * Massively parallel is on going
+* Real-Space Pesudopotential Core-Level Binding Energies Calculation Method (CEBE).
+See Ref.[CEBE](https://doi.org/10.1021/acs.jctc.2c00474).
+  * Traditional all-electron method
+    * [o] Accuracy
+    * [x] An additional algorithm is required to protect the core hole in the final-state calculations, which unexpectedly causes variational collapse.
+    * [x] When the system contains multiple identical elements, it is difficult to specify specific atoms and core states.
+    * [x] The expensive computation cost for large-scale systems
+  * Real-space pseudopotential method
+    * [o] Accuracy
+    * [o] No need to introduce additional algorithms for final-state calculaton, good numerical stability
+    * [o] Using non-self-consistent hybrid functional to refine the total energy, high efficiency and accuaracy
+    * [o] Core-hole atom and state can be specially and easily selected
+    * [o] non-periodic boundary condtions for charged final-state calculation
+    * [o] High computational efficiency for large-scale systems